haftav/react-state-management-notes/notes.md

 - Job of React is to take your application state and turn it into DOM nodes
     - It takes your data, applies rules, and determines what is shown on your page.
 And takes care of updating when your state changes.
     - This is different from legacy web development, when the state of the application was often included as part of the markup

-> **Note**: He mentioned creating blueprints for how state should be handled in client side applications before starting to code.
-Think this could be very useful for our team

 - There are many kinds of state.
     - Model data